IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-manual/tutorial.md

 <summary>8 - Upload data to Concert</summary>

 The final step is to upload all the generated data into IBM Concert to make it accessible in the Concert UI.
-This can be done by executing the upload_data_concert.sh  shell script.
+This can be done by executing the **upload_data_concert.sh** shell script.

 <!-- <show script with upload details> -->

-This utility script automates the process, allowing multiple Concert-supported files to be uploaded at once, eliminating the need for manual uploads: <br/><br/> <code class="code-block"> ./upload_data_concert.sh </code>
+This helper script automates the process, allowing multiple Concert-supported files to be uploaded at once, eliminating the need for manual uploads: <br/><br/> <code class="code-block"> ./upload_data_concert.sh </code>

 Alternatively, you can manually upload all relevant files from the ./toolkit-data directory to IBM Concert using the user interface, one by one.